 For those experiencing the Patra carnival for the first time, navigating the festivities can be a bit daunting.
 To avoid the challenges an organized day trip is a good starting point.

-Xanthi’s carnival, just 2 hours from Thessaloniki, is celebrated for its vibrant display of culture and community spirit.
+Xanthi, just two hours from Thessaloniki, organizes a carnival that’s known for its colorful aesthetics and community spirit.
 As the country’s second-largest carnival, it draws around 80,000 visitors each year with its multicultural vibe and the promise.

 The festivities in Xanthi start with a spectacular firework show in the main square.
 The carnival’s highlight is the Grand Carnival Parade on the final Sunday, showcasing elaborate floats and thousands of participants in a vibrant explosion of colors, sounds, and joy.